bnadlerjr/bnadlerjr.github.com/source/articles/2010-07-26-rails-domain-generation-with-sql-editor.markdown

 ---
 title: "Rails Domain Generation with SQL Editor"
-date: 2010-07-26 14:17
+date: 2010-07-26
+description: "Generating Rails models with SQL Editor"
 ---
-##Update
-I have a new Rails 3 compatible version called [model_maker](https://github.com/bnadlerjr/third_switch_generators) available on GitHub.
+*Update: I have a new Rails 3 compatible version called [model_maker](https://github.com/bnadlerjr/third_switch_generators) available on GitHub.*

 ##A Problem
 I'm a visual person by nature, so when I start a new project I like to spend some time drawing out screens and domain models.
 From these I then write features and scenarios.
 Today I want to talk specifically about domain models.